 Who they’re for

 Oxycodone is used to treat moderate to severe pain.
-People who take the medication usually do so on an around-the-clock basis until the doctor ends their prescription or tells them to stop taking it.
-In other words, oxycodone shouldn’t be taken on an as-needed basis the way you would take over-the-counter painkillers.
+People who take the medication usually do so on an around-the-clock basis until a doctor ends their prescription or tells them to stop taking it.
+In other words, oxycodone should not be taken on an as-needed basis the way you would take over-the-counter pain relievers.

 Drug class and how that class works

 Until the fall of 2014, hydrocodone and oxycodone were in two different drug schedules.
-A drug schedule is a number that is assigned to a medicine, chemical, or substance.
-The schedule number indicates the likelihood the substance could be misused, as well as the drug’s accepted medical use.
+A drug schedule is a number assigned to a medication, chemical, or substance.
+The schedule number indicates the likelihood the substance could be misused as well as the drug’s accepted medical use.

-Today, both hydrocodone and oxycodone are schedule II drugs.
-Schedule II drugs have a high potential for being misused.
+Today, both hydrocodone and oxycodone are Schedule II drugs.
+Schedule II drugs have a high potential for misuse, but a doctor’s careful monitoring can help prevent this.

 Forms and dosing

-Frequently, both oxycodone and hydrocodone are combined with other painkillers or chemicals.
-Pure oxycodone is available in a brand name drug called Oxycontin.
+Frequently, both oxycodone and hydrocodone are combined with other pain medications or chemicals.
+Pure oxycodone is available in a brand-name drug called OxyContin.

-Pure hydrocodone is available in an extended-release form, which is designed to release into your body slowly, not all at once.
-This allows the medication to work over a long period of time.
-The brand name for this drug is Zohydro ER.
-You can take a capsule orally every 12 hours.
-This medication can be used to treat long-term pain problems.
+Pure hydrocodone is available in an extended-release form.
+It’s designed to release into your body slowly, not all at once.
+This allows the medication to work over a long period.

 Effectiveness

-Both oxycodone and hydrocodone are powerful painkillers, and they’ve been shown to be highly effective at treating pain.
+Both oxycodone and hydrocodone are powerful pain medications.
+They are highly effective at treating pain.

-In the event of an emergency situation, researchers have found the two medications treat pain equally.
+In the event of an emergency, researchers have found the two medications treat pain equally.
 In a

 Cost